comp110-lytle/comp110/site/exercises/one-shot-battleship copy.md

 * `ex02_one_shot_battleship.py`

 Before beginning work on the program, you should add a _docstring_ to the top of your Python _module_ just as you did in EX00 and EX01.
 Then, you should add a line with the special variable named `__author__` assigned to be a **string** with your 9-digit student PID.
-(Disclaimer: Out in the real world the `__author__` variable is typically your name and e-mail address, but since we will grade your programs we'd like to avoid potential bias in seeing your names as part of the programs as we're grading.)
 Fill in _your_ 9-digit UNC PID number, without any spaces or dashes, in the `__author__` string.

 ## Part 1.
 Establishing a Secret and Prompting for a Guess -- 30 Points
-First, you'll need to establish a few variables: an `int` for the size of your grid, `int` for secret row, `int` for secret column.
+First, you'll need to establish a few variables: an `int` for the size of your grid, an `int` for a secret row, and an `int` for a secret column.
 For the purposes of the autograder, hard code your grid size, secret row, and secret column to 4, 3, and 2 respectively.

-Go ahead and prompt the user for a guess for column and row as show below.
+Go ahead and prompt the user to guess a row and column as show below.
 Compare the guesses to the secret variables, to output "Hit!" or "Miss!".

 Additionally, in simple battleship, you would exit if the user gave an invalid input.
-This time around, how about we add the ability to re-input a guess if given an invalid input.
+This time around, we will add the ability to re-input a guess if given an invalid input.
 With the help of `while` loops, see if you can continue to prompt the player until they provide a guess that is within the bounds of the size of the grid.
 Here's how your program should perform after this step:

 <pre>
 <div class="terminal">